luigiselmi/java8/README.md

 ```
 ## HackerRank Challenges
 The package hr.* contains tests from [HackerRank](https://www.hackerrank.com/).
 A description of each test
 is available under the folder hr in src/main/resources with some input data.
-The solutions have not been tested
+The solutions may not be fully
-fully so they are just a first attempt to solve a problem.
+tested so they are just a first attempt to solve a problem.